 This means a good telephoto lens is essential for capturing family groups of mothers with babies.
 A medium zoom lens in the 70-200mm range is usually adequate for this.

-National Geographic photographer Nick Nichols, in his article "Taking Pictures of Elephants", says that photographing elephants "is probably the most fun thing you can do as a wildlife photographer".
+National Geographic photographer Nick Nichols says that photographing elephants "is probably the most fun thing you can do as a wildlife photographer".

-He goes on to write: "Some of my best pictures are of charging elephants.
+He writes: "Some of my best pictures are of charging elephants.
 Elephants are hunted heavily where I work, so they're afraid of humans, and if you get the right elephant, it'll charge.

 "But I think it's almost always a bluff charge .... an elephant just wants us to go away, so she trumpets and charges a little bit, which makes for a dramatic moment.
 Of course, there's going to be the charge that's real, and I'm not sure I can read that.
 I usually run away, which you're not supposed to do."